defname/system-notifier/README.md

 ## License

-This project is not licensed.
-Consider adding an open-source license like MIT.
+This project is licensed under the GNU General Public License v3.0.
+See the [COPYING](COPYING) file for the full license text.